EmergentProperly/MIDIMesh/README.md

 - 2.0 to include inbuilt audio engine (synths, sampling, FX, etc)... possible shift in development towards an open source hardware device.

 ## Feedback:

 Please share feedback regarding your experience with the app, and any issues you may have faced.
 I want this to be an awesome tool for creatives, so all rational feedback and/or feature requests will be considered carefully and appreciated.

 Have fun!

+## Licensing & Attributions

+This project is licensed under the GNU GPL v3.
+It utilizes several open-source libraries, including Kivy, Mido, and python-rtmidi.
+See NOTICES.md for full third-party license details.